Increase 3 times your chances of landing an offer Register ×

 Pymetrics, then, promises to solve these problems.
 Case studies on the Pymetics site show how their tests have dramatically decreased recruiters’ workload and even allowed them to remove steps in recruitment pipelines by providing a fully automated means of reliably separating the best candidates in a cohort.

-The online nature of Pymetrics’ tests also renders the selection process more convenient for applicants, who will be able to fit the test around work or study and avoid having to travel to a BCG location until later rounds.
+The online nature of Pymetrics’ tests also renders the selection process more convenient for applicants, who will be able to fit the test around work or study and avoid having to travel to a physical location until later rounds.
+This fulfils the dual purpose of opening up recruitment to those outside hub cities and/or traditional target universities, as well as reducing the carbon footprint from travel associated with their selection process.

-Crucially, though, Pymetrics also promises its tests outperform any manual process to select both more diverse and higher quality candidates, who will perform better as real life management consultants.
-Again, case studies from Pymetrics show that performance of those staff selected by Pymetrics outstrips that of their conventionally recruited predecessors.
+Crucially, though, Pymetrics also promises its tests outperform any manual process to select both more diverse and higher quality candidates, who will perform better as real-life management consultants.
+Again, case studies from Pymetrics show that the performance of those staff selected by their assessment outstrips that of their conventionally recruited predecessors.

 If you want to read more about what Pymetrics are offering to the companies that use their tests, their CEO goes into detail in this article in the Harvard Business Review.